soniasingla/daytona/src/content/docs/guides/collaboration.md

 ### Collaboration Terminals

 Daytona's Collaboration Terminals allow multiple users to work together in the same terminal concurrently.
 This is perfect for pair programming, debugging, and collaborative tasks.
-When you're done, simply close or exit the terminal.
+When you are done, simply close or exit the terminal.